Last modified: May 27, 2014

 Cable Television Services

-- We collect Personally Identifiable Information in connection with the provision of our cable television service.
-Unless you are notified and agree, we will not collect information concerning your video program viewing, except as needed to bill you, to provide a cable service or other related service to you, or to detect unauthorized reception of our cable television service.
-In providing certain cable television services, such as pay-per-view, video-on-demand and interactive cable services, we do maintain limited usage information for billing, programming and related purposes.
-Aggregate information that does not identify you personally is collected by the cable system in order to determine things such as which programs are most popular, how many people are watching the show, and which cable features are used most often.
+– For certain cable television services, such as pay-per-view, video-on-demand and interactive cable services, we collect Personally Identifiable Information in the form of usage information for billing, programming and related purposes.
+For other cable television services, we will not, without your permission, collect Personally Identifiable Information concerning your video program viewing, except as needed to bill you, to provide a service to you, to detect unauthorized reception of our services, with your consent, or as required by law.
+We may collect viewing information that does not identify you personally for any reason, including determining which programs are most popular, how many people are watching the show, which system features are used most often and to make customized recommendations to you.

 High Speed Internet Services

-– Like most Internet service providers, we automatically collect certain general information concerning your use of our high speed Internet service, such as the Internet Protocol (IP) addresses assigned (an identifier assigned to your computer while online), MAC addresses (individual equipment identifiers) of equipment that is used, bandwidth used, system and connection performance, browsers used, dates and times of access, and Internet resource requests, including requests to access web pages, web mail servers, and other servers.
+– Like most Internet service providers, we automatically collect and associate with your account certain information concerning your use of our high speed Internet service, such as the Internet Protocol (IP) address(es) assigned (an identifier assigned to your computer while online), MAC addresses (individual equipment identifiers) of equipment that is used, bandwidth used, system and connection performance, browsers used, dates and times of access, and Internet resource requests.
 Some of this information may identify those subscribers who have downloaded certain materials or accessed certain websites.
-This type of information is generally retained for about six months.
-We do not store online messages sent or received unless left by you in your Suddenlink Internet account file.

 Voice Over Internet Protocol ("VOIP") Telephone Services